-The glorious lakeside Silver Screen is a new large-scale area dedicated to all things cinematic.
-Recreate famous dance scenes from favourite flicks, join a musical chorus line, slapstick and ukelele workshops, become extras in a Just So epic production and get ready for Hollywood with film star styling.
-Look out for absurd usherettes and a“drive-in movie experience like no other” in Ecstatic Cinema, the new walkabout show from Kitsch n Sync Collective and become part of a theatre company for a day, producing your own show in Gypsy Caravan Theatre.
+The glorious lakeside Silver Screen glade – a new large-scale area dedicated to all things cinematic.
+Recreate famous dance scenes from favourite flicks, join a musical chorus line, become extras in a Just So epic production and get ready for Hollywood with film star styling.
 Expect marvellous music, theatre and dance all themed around the big screen and the completely competitive Just So Film Quiz.
-Bring a blanket while night falls to the beautiful outdoor cinema here and snuggle up to watch the best silent movies and family classics together in a programme supported by Film Hub North West Central and the BFI.
+Bring a blanket while night falls to the beautiful outdoor cinema here and snuggle up to watch the best silent movies and family classics together.

 Head to the new Social Barn for a completely crackers celebration of fodder.
 Located next to The Social (with its incredible array of artisan food and drink) expect insect eating, foraging, the inaugural Just So jelly fight, Jellybean architecture challenges and compete in the Vegetable Games (skittles, Jenga and juggling with veggies!).
 Don’t miss the chance to make and play your very own instrument in a Vegetable Orchestra and of course, the famous Just So Midnight Feast and The Great Just So Bake Off.

-Step into the extraordinary Spellbound Forest for Theatre For One from Horse & Bamboo, tales from our storyteller extraordinaire Ian Douglas, and tickle your senses further with a new Barefoot Walk experience from our friends at Natural Reatreats .
+Step into the extraordinary Spellbound Forest for Theatre For One from Horse & Bamboo, tales from our storyteller extraordinaire Ian Douglas, and tickle your senses further with a new Sound Gardenand Barefoot Walk experience.
 Join the team from Chester Zoo across the weekend to become a Wildlife Champion by buzzing like bees, becoming mesmerised by moths, discovering bats, singing for songbirds, creating homes for wildlife and building storytelling dens.
 Don’t miss campfire tales, bonfire bands and an invitation to a special Wedding Feast here as dusk falls and the woodland magic really begins.

 In the magical Woodland Theatre award-winning performance poet Joseph Coelho will reveal the mysterious rules of The Werewolf Club, how to look like a rainbow and how to fold up your gran.
-Laugh until you fall over at a new show from comedian James Campbell and don’t miss Goblin Theatre’s brand new musical take on Peter And The Wolf with animal antics a plenty.
+Laugh until you fall over at a new show from comedian James Campbell and learn birdsong and get ready to take flight for the first time in Flit Flap Fly by Fine Chisel.
+Don’t miss Goblin Theatre’s brand new musical take on Peter And The Wolf with animal antics a plenty.

 Head to the eccentric Village Green to experience the best new outdoor performance for families including Matthew Harrison’s The Actual Reality Arcade – a life-sized interactive game zone for all ages, inspired by classic arcade games.
 Keep your eyes peeled for Baba Yaga’s House by contemporary circus and theatre company Dizzy O’Dare – a ramshackle old cottage which roams the land on chicken legs while Baba flies in her giant pestle and mortar – she might tell your fortune, or then again she might just eat you.